keegars/MHR-Model-Converter/README.md

 Chains -
 There may be a few errors with the chains, as there is only so many file formats I can support at once.
 If there are any errors that occur, please share the errorlog.txt and the chain file that failed and I can check the issue.

+Prefabs -
+** Physics will not work unless you have an associated prefab file for the armor, I can make the program generate this automaticaly if requested, but Sunbreak is calling me! **

 Contributions:

 **Please give credit where it is due, and include my name on any mods that use this converter.**